stuffi3000/beamng-toolpack/README.md

 Check this forum post for more information: https://www.beamng.com/threads/release-world-editor-extension-mesh-decal-road-convert.92927/

+### Changelog

+* 1.0: Initial release
+* 1.1: Added possibility for converting multiple roads at once (select all in the editor, click the select button in the window and convert)

 ## Road-edge Generator

 The Road-edge Generator extension does as it same says: